psylinse/stream-hubspot-chat-transcript/README.md

   };

   const supporter = {
-    id: 'adminId',
+    id: 'admin-id',
-    name: 'unique-admin-name',
+    name: 'Support Admin',
     role: 'admin'
   }
   return [customer, supporter]
 }
 ```

-There are simpler ways to create users in Stream, but this technique illustrates some of Stream's flexibility in doing so.
-User objects only require an `id`, but Stream offers a handfull of built-in [property options](https://getstream.io/chat/docs/init_and_users/?language=js), and accepts any custom property you want to make, as long as the total object size is under 5KB.
+There are other ways to create users in Stream, but this technique illustrates some of Stream's flexibility in doing so.
+User objects only require an `id`, but Stream offers a handful of built-in [property options](https://getstream.io/chat/docs/init_and_users/?language=js), and accepts any custom property you want to make.

 Back in the registration handler, the user objects are passed to `upsertUsers`, which registers the users with the client.